-The BBC reported that things have changed “utterly”—a term I’ve never heard a news anchor use.
+The BBC reported that things have changed “utterly” — another term I’ve never heard a news anchor use.

 Crude oil is at its lowest price in 18 years.

-The president said that 100,000 tests are being performed every day.
-Not sure where the fact checkers are, they’re not in his universe.
-He also said, “The peak, the highest point, is two weeks away.”
+The president said, “The peak, the highest point, is two weeks away.”
 I hope someone is making a comic book about his role in leading the country through this 100-year crisis.

-Today marks the end of the initial 15-day quarantine.
 More than 1,000 people have died in NY State.
-There is enough protective equipment for the week, but not enough ventilators.
-The new tent hospital in Central Park will likely not provide enough extra beds.
+There is protective equipment for this week, but not enough ventilators.
+Even with new hospital tents in Central Park, there will not be enough beds.

-At 2:00 AM, eating popcorn out of the pot, I finally realized what is so different.
-My least favorite aspect of this city is gone.
-Well not entirely, earlier I heard a car alarm, and just now, as I write this, I can hear a garbage truck.
-But, for at least fifteen minutes before that, it was quiet—genuinely quiet, not silent.
-I can still hear the same garbage truck on its third stop, it is many blocks away; there is no competition to drown out what would normally be well off the audible spectrum.
-A level of nuance and detail has emerged in the soundscape.
+At 2:00 AM, eating popcorn out of the pot I finally realized what is so different.
+My least favorite aspect of this city is gone—almost.
+I heard a car alarm earlier today, and just now, I can hear a garbage truck.
+But, for the previous fifteen or twenty minutes, it was genuinely quiet, though not silent.
+I can still hear the same garbage truck many blocks away on its third stop.
+With no competing sound, I can track its route like a bird in the forest.
+A level of nuance has emerged in the soundscape.
 Utterly different.

 March 31st, 2020 Central Park